You have brains in your head. You have feet in your shoes. You can steer yourself any direction you choose.

 If you weren't doing this job, what would you choose instead?

 What is the most fun thing you've done?

-Rolled down a mountain when skiing for the first time.
+I rolled halfway down a mountain when I went skiing for the first time.

 If you had 3 wishes for yourself what would they be? - be honest!

 I wish I'd be I good cook, I wish I exercised more, and I wish my circle of friends only grows and never shrinks.